timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART VII-ADDITIONAL ITEMIZED DEDUCTIONS FOR INDIVIDUALS/PART VII-ADDITIONAL ITEMIZED DEDUCTIONS FOR INDIVIDUALS.md

 #### (e) Exclusion of amounts allowed for care of certain dependents
 * Any expense allowed as a credit under section 21 shall not be treated as an expense paid for medical care.

-#### (f) Temporary special rule
-* In the case of taxable years beginning before January 1, 2021, subsection (a) shall be applied with respect to a taxpayer by substituting "7.5 percent" for "10 percent".

 ### §216.
 Deduction of taxes, interest, and business depreciation by cooperative housing corporation tenant-stockholder
 #### (a) Allowance of deduction